Barcelona reaches deal with Agüero to boost team’s attack

 He spent 10 seasons in England, becoming City’s record scorer with 260 goals and one of its greatest-ever players.
 In was at the end of his first season with City that he scored the dramatic stoppage-time winner against Queens Park Rangers in the final game of the season to clinch the title for the club.

-Agüero was with Argentina's under-20 World Cup winning squads in 2005 and 2007, as well as in the national team that won an Olympic gold medal in Beijing in 2008, alongside Messi.
+Agüero moved to Atlético from Argentine club Independiente.
+He was with Argentina's under-20 World Cup winning squads in 2005 and 2007, as well as in the national team that won an Olympic gold medal in Beijing in 2008, alongside Messi.

+It still remains unclear whether Messi will stay with Barcelona after having his request to leave denied last season.
+His contract ends now but he has yet to announce his decision.
+Agüero said he speaks every day with Messi but wouldn't make any revelations about his friend's future, saying the last message he received from the playmaker was to congratulate him on his signing.

+“I hope we can play together (at Barcelona),” Agüero said.
+“It would make me very proud to play together with him.
+We've been playing together in the national team.
+I know him very well.”

 Comments